LibrariesHacked/librarieshacked.github.io/_posts/2019-08-19-plymouth_travel.md

 <figure> <img src="https://github.com/LibrariesHacked/librarieshacked.github.io/raw/master/images/2019-08-19-plymouth-libraries-isochrones.png" alt="A screenshot of an isochrone around a library, showing walking distances at 5 minute intervals"/> <figcaption>Walking time isochrone plotted around Crownhill Library</figcaption> </figure>

+The tool also shows how many people are estimated to be within the relevant distance of the library.
+In the example, there are an estimated 52,770 people within 30 minutes walk of Crownhill Library.

 ### The future

 It would be nice now to get this data for all libraries in the UK.
 More detailed heights and building footprint data could be obtained from Ordnance Survey.
-Having travel distance and populations would be a
+Having travel distance and populations would be useful, and allow for cross-authority analysis of library provision.

+Having more detailed 3D building models

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTExMjU4NjM3LDE1NjM4NDQ5NzksLTkwMD
-EzNTY2OCwtMzE1ODQxMzA2LDE2NDg1MzUyMTEsLTYxNzk2Mjgw
-MSwtMTUxNjgwNzc3MSwxNTM5NzIyMzUwLDg4Mjg1OTc3LC03ND
-gzNTEzMjIsLTEwNzAyNTA3MzIsMTQ2NzQyMjI3NiwtMTY3MDMz
-MjcyMiwtMzU0NDY5MTk1LDQ1NDYxNzI5Ml19
+eyJoaXN0b3J5IjpbLTQwNjkyMTgzNSwxNTYzODQ0OTc5LC05MD
+AxMzU2NjgsLTMxNTg0MTMwNiwxNjQ4NTM1MjExLC02MTc5NjI4
+MDEsLTE1MTY4MDc3NzEsMTUzOTcyMjM1MCw4ODI4NTk3NywtNz
+Q4MzUxMzIyLC0xMDcwMjUwNzMyLDE0Njc0MjIyNzYsLTE2NzAz
+MzI3MjIsLTM1NDQ2OTE5NSw0NTQ2MTcyOTJdfQ==
 -->